-If it doesn’t give you proper support and forces you into the wrong posture, you’ll feel the pain everywhere: back, neck, even your wrists, and legs
+If it doesn’t give you proper support and forces you into the wrong posture, you’ll feel the pain everywhere: back, neck, even your wrists, legs, and hip pain.

 That’s even more true for people who have scoliosis.
 Since your spine curves to the side, your head and pelvis aren’t in the right position.

 You may even unconsciously compensate for this by leaning forward or to the side, or tilting your pelvis.
 Holding this position actually uses up a lot of energy, leads to muscle pain, and even puts pressure on your knees.

 That’s why it’s important to invest in a good ergonomic office chair.

 Even children with very mild scoliosis symptoms should start using one right away, to avoid developing a habit of bad sitting posture.

 What to look for in an office chair